Other Repellent Products

 Apply sunscreen first, then apply insect repellent on your skin and clothes.
 Reapply sunscreen as directed by the label instructions for the sunscreen product you are using.

-For more information about sunscreen and repellent, view the U.S. Centers for Disease Control and Prevention (CDC) 2018 Yellow Book about sun exposure.
+For more information about repellents and sunscreen, view the U.S. Centers for Disease Control and Prevention (CDC) Yellow Book 2024.

 Repellent Clip-on Products & Candles